 This article will compare the two tennis rackets so you can get a better idea of what differentiates the two frames.

 The regular version has been one of the most popular rackets at both the pro and club levels over the last 20 years with Babolat not making any major changes to the racket over that time.

 To cater to players who are looking for more control from their racket, Babolat decided to release the Pure Drive VS (98).

 What is the difference between the Pure Drive and Pure Drive VS?

-To see what is the difference between the Pure Drive (or “PD”) and Pure Drive VS (or “PDVS”), we looked at the racket specs of both rackets and summarised the main differences below*.
+To see what is the difference between the Pure Drive (or “PD”) and Pure Drive VS (or “PDVS”), I looked at the specs of both rackets and summarised the main differences below*.

-*For the purpose of our comparison, we used the 2021 versions of both tennis rackets.
+*For the purpose of our comparison, I used the 2021 versions of both tennis rackets.

 As you would expect, the specs of the two rackets have more similarities than differences with both rackets having the same strung weight, head balance, and 16 x 19 string pattern.

 The biggest difference between the two rackets is the head size with the PD having a 100in head size while the PDVS has a head size of 98in.

 The smaller head size on the PDVS will give you more control and will be more comfortable for players with a one handed backhand to hit.

 Other differences include the PDVS having a slightly lower swing weight and stiffness rating than the regular PD.

 The PDVS also has a thinner beam width so players looking for additional control on their shots will prefer the PDVS.